nicholaswilde/frame-fi/README.md

 - **LILYGO T-Dongle-S3:** This project is specifically designed for this board.
 - **microSD Card:** A FAT32 formatted microSD card is required to store pictures and files.
 The sketch has been tested with a 16GB card.

-> [!WARNING]
+> [!DANGER]
-> This sketch is configured to use the `SD_MMC` library, which requires the microSD card slot to be wired to the
-> ESP32-S3's dedicated SD_MMC pins.
-Most T-Dongle-S3 boards have the integrated slot wired for SPI only.
-This code
+> This project is configured for the high-speed `SD_MMC` interface.
+Most T-Dongle-S3 boards have the microSD slot wired for the slower SPI interface.
+This code **will not work** on a standard T-Dongle-S3 without hardware modification.
+You must manually re-route the SD card connections to the pins defined in `pin_config.h` for SD_MMC operation.
-> will likely fail to initialize the SD card unless you have custom hardware that routes the SD card to the correct
-> SD_MMC pins as defined in `pin_config.h`.

 ## :floppy_disk: Software Dependencies